If you can't stand the heat, stay out of the desert.

 - Luigi's Mansion: Dark Moon has the Old Clockworks, which combines this trope with Eternal Engine.

 - Area 5 of Contra III: The Alien Wars is a top-down desert with 'shifting conveyor belt sand' and 'swirling spinning sand.'
 The boss of the level must be fought while on 'spinning conveyor-belt sand', forcing the player to turn at the same speed of the spinning sand in order to keep the boss's weak point at sight.
+There is also a similar stage in Hard Corps: Uprising, with different perspective and enemies.

 - The first and second stages of Metal Slug 2 and X.